Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 1. Create an interactive context.
 2. Create the selectable objects and  calculate their various possible selections.
 3. Load these selectable objects in the  interactive context.
 The objects may be common to all the selectors, i.e. they  will be seen by all the selectors in the selection manager, or local to one  selector or more.
-4. Activate or deactivate the objects’ selection modes in  the selector(s).
+4. Activate or deactivate the objects' selection modes in  the selector(s).
 When activating a selection mode in a selector for a given  object, the manager sends the order to make the sensitive primitives in this  selector selectable.
 If the primitives are to projected from 3D to 2D, the  selector calls the specific method used to carry out this projection.

 At this stage, the selection of selectable entities in the  selectors is available.
 The selection loop informs constantly the selectors with the  position of the mouse and questions them about the detected entities.